-Community survey results and the draft plan were presented at a public Kitsap County Board of County Commissioner work study session on August 14, 2023; and at the Aging Advisory Council for public review and comment on June 21, 2023.
-Opportunity for questions and comment is offered to all in attendance.
-Anyone not able to attend the public meetings or hearing could request a copy and offer comments by phone, mail, or email.
-The draft plan was also posted on the ALTC website from August 15-September 15, 2023 and was available in hardcopy at the ALTC office and Kitsap County Fair designated Senior Lounge area.
+Community survey results and the draft plan were presented for public review and comment at an Aging Advisory Council meeting on June 21, 2023; a public forum in Silverdale on July 25, 2023; a Kitsap County Board of County Commissioner work study session on August 14, 2023; and a Board of County Commissioners public hearing on September 11, 2023.
+Anyone not able to attend the public meetings or the hearing could request a copy and offer comments by phone, mail, or email.
+The draft plan was also posted on the ALTC website from August 15-September 15, 2023 and was available in hardcopy at the ALTC office and Kitsap County Fair designated Senior Lounge area from August 23-27, 2023.